 Bring your needle back up at the bottom of the vertical mouth stitch & take it back down gently about half an inch to the left, pulling the yarn down to make the left half smile & repeat as above to hold it in place.

 With your whiskers colour yarn, e.g. white, bring your needle up a bit to the right of the nose (.5 cm approx) and make a long upward slanted stitch to near the far right edge.
 This is the 1st whisker.
 Bring your needle up about 2 cm below along the same round and take it back down at the starting point to complete the 2nd whisker.

 If your cat face does not lie flat, you can wet block it or spray it with light stiffener & leave it to dry.
 I used Dylon spray starch.

 I hope you enjoy making your crochet cat face.
-If you have any questions just leave a comment below.
+If you have any questions just get in touch.

 Why not try some of my other free crochet Halloween decoration patterns?

 If you would like to be notified about new free patterns just sign up below: